Betty.

 ----

-Back at my apartment, I paced the small living room, the proposal replaying in my mind like a broken record.
-A hundred thousand dollars.
-Six weeks in luxury.
-Christmas with a family that clearly operated on an entirely different level of existence than me.
+Back at my apartment, I paced the small living room, Mr. Harrison proposal replaying in my mind like a broken record.
+A hundred thousand dollars, just like that.

 This was a chance to do something different, something exciting.
 But still, doubts lingered.

-I was still lost in thought when my phone rang, startling me.
+I was still lost in thought when my phone suddenly rang, startling me.
 I glanced at the screen and froze.
 Mark.

-I hadn’t heard from Mark since the day I found him in bed with his neighbor.
 Seeing his name on my phone after all this time sent a strange mix of emotions surging through me.
 Against my better judgment, I answered.

 "Hello?"
 I said, my voice cautious.